Governance¶

 Decision-Making Process¶

 Decisions about the future of the project are announced publicly to allow discussion with all members of the community.
 The whole process from proposal to implementation is fully visible, apart from topics considered sensitive.
-All non-sensitive project management discussion takes place on the contributors channel on the project Slack and/or the issue tracker.
-Occasionally, sensitive discussion and votes such as appointments will occur in private Slack channels.
+All non-sensitive project management discussion takes place on the project Discord and/or the issue tracker.
+Occasionally, sensitive discussion and votes such as appointments will occur in private Discord channels or meetings.

 In emergencies, the infrastructure workgroup may temporarily revoke the branch